Ports

 - Open the server page → Ports tab.

-- Select private subnet, global router subnet, or public subnet.
+- Select a private subnet, a global router subnet, or a public subnet.

 - Click Add.

-Connect a public IP address to a port on a private subnet
+Connect a public IP address to a port in a private subnet

-If a cloud server or load balancer is connected to a port on the private subnet, you can connect a public IP address to the port.
+If a cloud server or load balancer is connected to a port in a private subnet, you can connect a public IP address to the port.

-To connect a public IP address in the device sections of the Control Panel, use the Public IP Addresses instructions.
+To connect a public IP address in the device sections of the control panel, follow the Public IP addresses instruction.

 Control panel